-Class instruction in trumpet, horn, trombone, baritone horn, and tuba, with emphasis on the development of individual performance skills and diagnostic pedagogical techniques and materials.
-Supervised clinical and field experiences and lab class required.
+Class instruction in trumpet, horn, trombone, baritone horn, and tuba, with emphasis on the development of individual performance skills and diagnostic pedagogical techniques and materials, Supervised clinical and field experiences and lab class required.
+Offered spring semester.

 MUS 232 WOODWIND CLASS